Revolution (TV series): Production

 Executive producer J. J. Abrams told the Los Angeles Times' Hero Complex blog that series creator Eric Kripke:

 came to us with an idea that was undeniably good.
 It was such a great premise for a series that it was just that feeling of the misery that you'd feel if you had a chance to be part of that and didn't take advantage of it.
 I'm really looking forward to that show.
 He's so obviously the real deal, and we're just really lucky and honored that he wanted to collaborate with us on it.

 The series – described by its creators as a "romantic swashbuckling sci-fi adventure" – debuted in the United States on September 17, 2012.
 In October 2012, NBC announced it would pick up the series for an additional nine episodes after achieving an average of 9.8 million viewers for the first three episodes.
 After November 26, 2012, Revolution went on hiatus for a holiday break and to catch up on post-production.
 Following this, the show resumed broadcast on March 25, 2013, for the remaining episodes of season 1.

 The role of Rachel Matheson was originally played by Andrea Roth until she was replaced by Elizabeth Mitchell.

 A portion of episode 4 of season 1 was filmed at Freestyle Music Park in Myrtle Beach, South Carolina.

 Revolution was renewed for a full 22-episode second season in April 2013.

 Production for season two moved to Austin, Texas.

 On May 9, 2014, NBC canceled the series after two seasons.

 Release

 Broadcast

 In Canada, the series aired simultaneously with the American broadcast on City.
 It premiered in Australia on Fox8 in September 2012 and re-screened on free-to-air on Nine and Go! from November 2013.
 It premiered in New Zealand on TV2 on October 16, 2012.
-The series was broadcast by DSTV in South Africa and to the rest of Africa via satellite; it was delayed by a week from the USA broadcast.
+The series was broadcast by DSTV in South Africa and to the rest of Africa via satellite; it was delayed by a week from the US broadcast.
 In the United Kingdom, the series started airing on Sky1 from March 29, 2013.